mit-rss/visual_servoing/README.md

 ## Module 3: Locating the cone via **Homography Transformation** <a name="module3"></a>
 In this section you will use the camera to determine the position of a cone relative to the racecar.
 This module of the lab involves working on the car.
 ### Launching the ZED Camera
-- On the car, use `roslaunch zed_wrapper zed.launch` to launch ZED
+- On the car, use `roslaunch zed_wrapper zed.launch` to launch ZED.
+If the camera says that it is searching for a calibration file, make sure your router is connected to the internet and try again.
+It should be able to download the file.
-- See Lab 2 (wall_follower) for instructions on how to export ROS_MASTER, then run `rqt_image_view` in the racecar terminal window.
+- Run `rqt_image_view` in the racecar terminal window.
+If it's not working, check that your ROS_MASTER_URI is set correctly (see the wall follower lab).
 The ZED publishes to a number of topics topics which you can learn about [here](https://docs.stereolabs.com/integrations/ros/getting-started/#displaying-zed-data).
 To view them, select the topic name through the dropdown menu.
 Do not use the depth image for this lab.
 The one you probably want to use is the default rectified camera: `/zed/rgb/image_rect_color`.
 If your ZED camera is not working, try running this script `~/zed/compiled_samples/ZED_Camera_Control`.

 ### Accessing Image Data